Physics and computation: An insight from non-Hermitian quantum computing: Theoretical Model of NQC

+{\bfseries Theorem 1 (Pure State Controllability).} The gates $H$, $T$, CNOT, and $G$ allow for pure state controllability in NQC.
+That is, for any two single-qubit states $|\psi_i\rangle$ and $|\psi_f\rangle$, there exists a sequence of these gates that maps $|\psi_i\rangle$ to $|\psi_f\rangle$, up to a possible change in norm.
+This does not imply full operator controllability (the ability to approximate arbitrary linear operators), but is sufficient for state preparation in our algorithmic constructions.

-We first review the proof that $H$, $T$, and CNOT form a set of universal gates for conventional quantum computer~\cite{Nielson}.
+{\it\bfseries Proof}: We first review the proof that $H$, $T$, and CNOT form a set of universal gates for conventional quantum computer~\cite{Elementary1995,Nielson}.
 The proof consists of three main steps.
 (1) For single-qubit gates, the combination of the $H$ and $T$ gates can simulate any arbitrary unitary operation.
 This means that for any given single-qubit state, we can use an appropriate combination of $H$ and $T$ to transform it into any desired state, preserving the same magnitude.
 (2) The arbitrary two-qubit controlled unitary gate, C-$\mathbb{U}$, can be implemented through an appropriate combination of the $H$, $T$, and CNOT gates. $\mathbb{U}$ is an arbitrary unitary operation on a single qubit.
 (3) An arbitrary unitary operation on the entire multi-qubit computer can be realized by an appropriate combination of arbitrary single-qubit unitary operations and arbitrary controlled unitary operations C-$\mathbb{U}$.

-\textbf{\bfseries Proof of the universal gates for NQC}.
-In our proof that $H$, $T$, CNOT, and $G$ (assume without loss of generality that $g>1$) form a set of non-unitary universal logical gates for NQC, the proof that $H$, $T$, and CNOT form a set of unitary universal gates reviewed briefly above will be directly used as it can be found in any textbook on quantum computation~\cite{Nielson}.
+In our proof that $H$, $T$, CNOT, and $G$ (assume without loss of generality that $g>1$) allow for pure state controllability in NQC, the proof that $H$, $T$, and CNOT form a set of unitary universal gates reviewed briefly above will be directly used as it can be found in any textbook on quantum computation~\cite{Nielson}.
 Our proof has three steps.